 Despite the challenges brought about by the current crisis, runway safety remains one of ICAO’s top priorities.
 Although there has been a severe reduction in air traffic, runway incursions and excursions continue to occur.
-Some risks might even have increased due to changes in runway and taxiway utilization, different surface traffic patterns and more ‘continuous descent’ approaches.
+Some risks might even have increased due to changes in runway and taxiway utilization, different surface traffic patterns and more ‘continuous descent approaches.

-As we begin to emerge from the crisis, aviation needs to rebuild confidence both in itself as well as amongst the travelling public.
+As we begin to emerge from the crisis, aviation needs to rebuild confidence both in itself as well as amongst the traveling public.
 Though the main challenges are directly associated with the COVID virus, such as quarantine regulations, ensuring the safety of aircraft operations, including runway safety, remains an important cornerstone of our industry.
 It, therefore, contributes to this much-needed confidence.

 By correlating the RCR with aircraft performance data provided by the manufacturer, the flight crew is then able to calculate their takeoff or landing performance.
 This matching of standardized observation and reporting with standardized aircraft data is the key advantage of the GRF.
 Another important element of the GRF is the facility for flight crew to provide their own observations of runway surface conditions, used to confirm the RWYCC or provide an alert to changing conditions.
 It should also be noted that the GRF does not only apply to winter snow and ice conditions, it also applies to wet runways.

 Originally ICAO, with its Member States and the industry, had been working towards an applicability date of 5 November 2020.
 Awareness seminars and workshops have taken place in all ICAO regions, training courses for flight crew, airports operations, ATC and AIS staff have been developed or are under development.
-However, to alleviate the burden on Member States during, and in the aftermath of the COVID-19 pandemic, the ICAO Council issued a State Letter (SL 2020/073) postponing the applicability date until 4 November 2021.
-This delay reflects the importance of this runway safety related implementation and the need for a harmonized approach by affording everyone involved the opportunity to better prepare, even during these difficult times.
+However, to alleviate the burden on Member States during, and in the aftermath of the COVID-19 pandemic, the ICAO Council issued a State Letter (SL 2020/073) the applicability date was postponed until 4 November 2021.
+This delay reflects the importance of this runway safety-related implementation and the need for a harmonized approach by affording everyone involved the opportunity to better prepare, even during these difficult times.

 About the author